Future By Design: The Future of Storytelling

 For creative industry professionals, the goal is to connect with a target audience, to captivate with a message that will inspire action, encourage a change in thinking and leave a lasting impression.
 But the way we communicate is changing and the process of telling a story has become much more complex.
 Join a discussion of how cultural shifts, technological advances and the growing desire for authenticity, immediacy and accuracy across all media will influence future content consumption and the nature of communication.
 Connect with creative professionals who are exploring new ways to engage in this environment and see how design thinking continues to influence audiences through the power of narrative.

-Farah is a UX designer living in Brooklyn who came to New York City from Beirut with bright eyes and no specific plan.
-Her mission is to help people make things clear, simple, and impactful through design.
-She worked on a creating new digital products at the New York Times — most recently NYT Now and the Times' Cooking product.
-Outside work she rides bikes, does yoga, and tries to eat as much kale as possible.
+Farah is a UX designer living in Brooklyn who came to NYC from Beirut with bright eyes and no specific plan.
+Her mission is to help people make things clear, simple and impactful through design.
+She worked on a creating new digital products at The New York Times — most recently NYT Now and the Times' Cooking product.

-Presentation: For the project Historoscope de Saint-Laurent, Elizabeth Laferriere and Sarah Ouellet with the help of scenerist Luc Chamberland used architectural projection to design an engaging narrative and encourage audiences to embrace the history of their community.
-Through this and other projects, Elizabeth explains her strategic approach for combining design and storytelling to bring people together and encourage new types of interactions and unique ways of engaging with content.
+Presentation Topic: For the project Historoscope de Saint-Laurent, Elizabeth Laferriere and Sarah Ouellet with the help of scenerist Luc Chamberland used architectural projection to design an engaging narrative and encourage audiences to embrace the history of their community.
+Elizabeth explains her strategic approach for combining design and storytelling to bring people together and encourage new types of interactions and unique ways of engaging with content.

 Julian is the designer and entrepreneur behind On The Chase!, an award-winning motion design studio.
 In its first five years, OTC! has collaborated with diverse clients ranging from retail giant Shoppers Drug Mart to award-winning filmmaker Sarah Polley.
 Julian has been profiled in industry magazines Applied Arts and Design Edge as a rising young talent.
 He is a graduate of the York/Sheridan Design Degree program in Toronto.